-- Preparation of the operating room by setting up sterile back table, mayo stand, solutions (including medications), surgical instruments and equipment. - Assembling of both sterile and non-sterile equipment, as well as adjusting and checking its functions to ensure that it is working properly. - Preparing of patients for surgery by clipping and prepping incision sites. - Transporting of patients to and from the operating room, positioning patients on the operating table and covering the patients with sterile surgical drapes. - Following the surgeon's direction in passing instruments, holding retractors, cutting sutures and applying dressings. - Counting sponges, needles, supplies and instruments before, during and after surgical procedures. - Preparing specimens for laboratory analysis.
+- Preparation of the operating room by setting up surgical instruments and equipment, sterile drapes, and sterile solutions. - Assembling sterile and non-sterile equipment, also ensuring equipment is working properly. - Preparing of patients for surgery by preparing incision sites. - Transporting of patients to the operating room, positioning patients on the operating table, and covering the patients with sterile surgical "drapes." - Assisting during surgery in passing instruments and other sterile supplies to surgeons, holding retractors, cutting sutures, and applying dressings. - Assisting in counting sponges, needles, supplies, and instruments before, during, and after surgical procedures. - Preparing, caring for, and disposing of specimens.